Hazelfire/thesis/index.md

 A second limitation is that this review may contain errors in it, one particularly prominent likely source of error was that this review was performed by a non-mathematician.
-This means that although the packages were attempted to be classified correctly, there may be errors made in the classification.
+This means that although the modules were attempted to be classified correctly, there may be errors made in the classification.
 This could be remedied through allowing viewers or visitors to suggest edits and corrections to the state of the review.
 This